-In 2011, I ran for election with Ruairi Quinn, making history in Dublin South East (now Dublin Bay South)¬†when the people elected two Labour TDs for the first time.
+In 2011 I ran for election with Ruairi Quinn, making history in Dublin South East when the people elected two Labour TDs for the first time.

-Until my appointment as Minister of State at the Department of Social Protection in July 2014, I¬†was Convener of the Oireachtas Committee on Finance, Public Expenditure and Reform in D√°il √Čireann, and also sat on the Oireachtas Committee on the Environment, Culture and the Gaeltacht.
+In Dáil Éireann I am Convenor of the Oireachtas Committee on Finance, Public Expenditure and Reform, and also sit on the Oireachtas Committee on the Environment, Culture and the Gaeltacht.

-First raised in Ballsbridge, my family later moved to South Lotts near Ringsend, where my family have lived and worked for generations in Boland’s Mills.
+First raised in Ballsbridge, my family later moved to South Lotts near Ringsend, where my family have lived and worked for generations in Boland Mills.

-During the 1970s, I spent several years working for Ericsson installing telephone exchange systems around Ireland.
-I also spent a year working in Nigeria in this period.
+I spent several years in the 1970′s working for Ericssons installing telephone exchange systems around Ireland.
+During this time I also spent a year working in Nigeria.

-On returning to Ireland, I married my wife Catherine, and after going through difficult times of unemployment and negative equity in the 1980s, I secured a position working in the pharmaceutical industry with LEO Pharma in Crumlin.
+On returning to Ireland I married my wife Catherine, and after going through difficult times in the 1980′s of unemployment and negative equity I secured a position working in the pharmaceutical industry working with LEO Pharma in Crumlin.

-If there are any issues I can help you with, please don’t hesitate to contact me.
+If there are any issues, which I can help you with, please do not hesitate to contact me.